 A Mixed Market

-Apple's shares look quite inexpensive, trading for 10.5 times the consensus fiscal 2013 EPS estimate of $48.34.
+The broad indexes ended mixed as shares of Apple ( AAPL) recovered over 4% to close at $606.09, although shareholders will have to wait until next Wednesday for the company to announce results for its fiscal first quarter, ended Dec.
+31. Apple's shares look quite inexpensive, trading for 10.5 times the consensus fiscal 2013 EPS estimate of $48.34.
 It's not surprising that investors are jittery heading into earnings, as a slew of EPS estimate revisions will follow.